Roanoke logperch

 The Roanoke logperch (Percina rex) is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is found in the Roanoke and Chowan drainages in Virginia and North Carolina in the United States.
-They inhabit low and moderate-gradient streams and rivers in warm, clear water in mostly unsilted gravel and rubble in runs, pools, and riffles.
-They are primarily insectivorous.
-This fish is a federally listed endangered species.
+It inhabits low and moderate-gradient streams and rivers in warm, clear water in mostly unsilted gravel and rubble in runs, pools, and riffles.
+It is primarily insectivorous.
+This fish was federally delisted as an endangered species in July 2025.

 Description

-Adults Roanoke logperches are between 80 and 115 mm SL.
+As an adult the Roanoke logperch is between 80 and 115 mm standard length, with a total length up to 140 mm.
 The light-colored body is somewhat stocky and elongated.
 There are dark, rounded, and vertically elongated blotches on the side.
-The fish have a long, cone-shaped snout with a bulbous or blunt tip.
+The fish has a long, cone-shaped snout with a bulbous or blunt tip.
 There are two dorsal fins, which are both very tall on adult males.
 The first dorsal fin has an orange band bordered on both sides by black bands.
 The end of the tail fin is almost straight.
 The fins have black or brown dark marks on them.
 The large eyes are near the top of the head of the fish.
 The fish's upper jaw is longer than its lower jaw.